Tensor Fascia Lab

 Structural Bodywork

-Structural bodywork is offered through Anatomy Trains Structural Integration, either as a 12-Session Structural Integration Series or a 3-Session Introductory Series.
+Offered through Anatomy Trains Structural Integration, either as a 12-Session Structural Integration Series or a 3-Session Introductory Series.

 Structural bodywork may be helpful for: